 Note: Additional benefits will emerge as the concept is adopted by entities beyond WMO and its partner organizations.

-1.1.5 Members should enhance collaboration and cooperation amongst meteorological, hydrological, marine and oceanographic services and related academic and research institutions at the national level, in order to meet the goals listed in 1.1.3.
+1.1.5 Members should enhance collaboration and cooperation amongst meteorological, hydrological, marine and oceanographic services and related academic and research institutions at the national level, in order to meet the goal listed in 1.1.3.

-1.1.6 The WIGOS framework shall focus on the integration of governance and management functions, mechanisms and activities to be accomplished by contributing observing systems at a global, regional and national level.
+1.1.6 WIGOS shall focus on the integration of governance and management functions, mechanisms and activities to be accomplished by contributing observing systems at a global, regional and national level.

 1.2 WIGOS component observing systems